Packed into VRigami’s kitchen-sized office with co-workers and gadgets, Experience Designer Colin Falconer builds virtual worlds.

 Strap on the HTC Vive headset and step into his latest: a crane-safety tutorial.
 Blocky buildings and workers occupy a construction site, along with a big crane with a swinging payload.
 Navigate the site and complete tasks, but if the workers step into danger zones, the crane’s payload can injure or topple.

-VRigami worked informally with OSHA to create the programs.
+VRigami worked informally with health and safety professionals to create the programs.
 Such training will become commonplace as soon as it is cost-effective and accessible, co-founder Denise Dunlap says.
 Building the virtual crane world took about seven hours, short enough to be cost-effective.

 VRigami is one of several Treasure Valley startups vying for pole position as virtual reality marches toward mainstream products and services.
 At least four young companies — video production houses 360 Immersive, Bion Studio and Villusion Studios and game developer NurFACE Games — say they are already making money in VR, though each offer products or services in other media.